will-becht/IOS-Chess-App/README.md

 The app is largely unfinished.
 Its main functionality lies in the Visualize and Coordinates modes.

 ### Code Description
+The development of this app in SwiftUI taught me a lot about state management, declarative UI design, and using SwiftUI's powerful tools to build responsive interfaces.
+I utilized @State for local state management, @AppStorage for persistent user settings, and @Environment for handling environment values like view presentation modes.
+The code showcases SwiftUI's ability to compose views in a declarative syntax, manage conditional rendering, and use complex UI elements like VStack and HStack to structure content.
+This project deepened my understanding of SwiftUI's capabilities and best practices, preparing me to build more sophisticated and user-friendly applications.

 ### Sample Usage